muneer78/muneer78.github.io/_posts/2013-06-02-send-me-cash-and-ill-send-you-more-cash.md

 ---
 date: 2013-06-02
-title: Send Me Cash And I'll Send You More Cash
+title: Send me cash and I'll send you more cash
 tags: law, stories
 ---